mick-zhang/GoodReads-Recommendation-using-Collaborative-Filtering/README.md

 <img src="GoodReads.jpg">

-Big data is now being utilized at a level we could have never previously imagined, but the important part still remains on how we apply the data in a business context and how we make the most out of it.
-For retailers such as online book store like **GoodReads**, product ratings can play a huge role for making sound business decisions.
-As these data on product ratings continue to grow over time,  companies can take advantage of the information presented in the data to enhance a Consumer's experience.
+Big data is now being utilized at a level that we could never previously imagined, but the important part still remains on how we apply the data in a business context, and how make the most out of it.
+For retailers such as online book store like [GoodReads](https://www.goodreads.com/), product ratings can play a huge role for making sound business decisions.
+As the data on product ratings continues to grow over time, companies can take advantage of the information from the data, to enhance Consumer experiences.
-I will be attempting to implement a recommendation system for recommending product that Consumers are interested in.
+I will be attempting to implement a recommendation system, for recommending product that Consumers are interested in purchasing.

 The dataset I will be using is from www.kaggle.com.